Skip to content

 sh

-simdeck daemon status
+simdeck service status

 Use either header: